 Work on getting your dog to offer an alternative behavior; whenever it has all four paws on the floor, it gets a tasty treat.
 When guests are coming into the house, ask your dog to go to its bed and reward it.
 Ensure that all family members and visitors are consistent; ask them to turn their back and ignore the jumping up to ensure they are not reinforcing it.

 Help your dog understand that house visitors are not be feared.
 Perhaps your dog has growled when someone new has come into your home.
 If your dog is fearful of strangers, it is natural for them to let the individual know they do not feel comfortable and a growl is a universal communication tool.
-If you deal with this by putting them in an Alpha Roll, it can make them associate strangers with this uncomfortable action, and they can become even more afraid and more likely to resort to aggressive behaviour.
+If you deal with this by putting them in an Alpha Roll, it can make them associate strangers with this uncomfortable action, and they can become even more afraid and more likely to resort to aggressive behavior.

 It is much more effective and kinder to teach your dog that there is no need to feel frightened.
 Don’t force interactions between your dog and guests.
 Offer a safe space like a crate or the option to be in another room.
 If it's comfortable enough being in the same place, anytime your dog has a positive interaction—perhaps it moves closer to the guest, or it looks over at him or her—reward your dog.
 Teach your dog that interactions with strangers result in good things!

-By training with these force free, reward-based methods, your bond with your dog will grow, and you will see longer lasting results.
+By training with these force-free, reward-based methods, your bond with your dog will grow, and you will see longer-lasting results.